usnistgov/5gdeploy/README.md

 4. Clone this folder at `~/5gdeploy-scenario`.
 5. Run `./install.sh` to install dependencies.

+Reminder: both 5gdeploy and 5gdeploy-scenario are updated frequently, so you should often pull both repositories and rerun the `./install.sh` script.

 If free5GC is needed, load the gtp5g module:

 ```bash